parsaiej/Vulkan-Raytracing-Shader-Objects/README.md

 # Vulkan Raytraced Shader Objects

-This project was meant to be a test of Vulkan's ray tracing extension usage with the VK_EXT_shader_object extension, until I learned during that the two are not compatible!
+This project was meant to be a test of Vulkan's ray tracing extension usage with the VK_EXT_shader_object extension, until I learned that the two are not compatible!

 What remains is this small demo app that uploads a Stanford bunny to the bottom-level acceleration structure and instances it about a thousand times in the top-level acceleration structure.